Sigmund — a friendly Freud mascot seated in a green armchair, holding a notepad and a cigar.

 Your MSE writes itself.

-Not a checkbox list.
-A real mental status exam, in your clinical voice, ready to sign.
+A complete mental status exam in your clinical voice, drafted from the conversation, ready to sign.

 Your prior-auth fights, halved.